Hungary border poses challenge to migrants and police

 STARS ABOVE

-A hundred meters away it is dark enough on the Hungarian Plain to see the constellations above.
+A hundred metres away it is dark enough on the Hungarian Plain to see the constellations above.

 Volunteers and refugees not yet asleep flocked like moths around the single light next to the doctors' tent.